-Consent Condition Environmental Performance Conditions Section of AQGGMP which addresses this requirement c) produced in a legible form to any authorised officer of the EPA who asks to see them.
-M1 M1.3 The following records must be kept in respect of any samples required to be collected for the purposes of this licence: 8.4 a) the date(s) on which the sample was taken; b) the time(s) at which the sample was collected; c) the point at which the sample was taken; and d) the name of the person who collected the sample.
-M2 Requirement to monitor concentration of pollutants discharged Table 6 M2.1 For each monitoring/discharge point or utilisation area specified below (by a point number), the licensee must monitor (by sampling and obtaining results by analysis) the concentration of each pollutant specified in Column 1.
-The licensee must use the sampling method, units of measure, and sample at the frequency, specified opposite in the other columns: M2.2 Air Monitoring Requirements POINT 13,15,16,17,20 Pollutant Units of measure Frequency Sampling Method PM10 micrograms per cubic metre Continuous AM-22 M2 M2.3 The Licensee must undertake continuous monitoring at point 13 and 20 using an e-sampling device to measure upwind and downwind particulates until commissioning of te tapered element oscillating microbalance station at point 20, unless authorised in writing by the EPA.
-N/A TEOM at EPA PM10 monitoring according to EPA Approved Method AM22 at Point 20 as required by Condition M2.2 is not required by Condition M2.2 until the TEOM is operating.
-Point 20 has been commissioned The Licensee must notify the EPA in writing when the TEOM at EPA Point 20 has been installed and commissioned. and EPA notified МЗ Testing methods - concentration limits 8 M3.1 Monitoring for the concentration of a pollutant emitted to the air required to be conducted by this licence must be done in accordance with: a) any methodology which is required by or under the Act to be used for the testing of the concentration of the pollutant; or b) if no such requirement is imposed by or under the Act, any methodology which a condition of this licence requires to be used for that testing; or c) if no such requirement is imposed by or under the Act or by a condition of this licence, any methodology approved in writing by the EPA for the purposes of that testing prior to the testing taking place.
-Note: The Protection of the Environment Operations (Clean Air) Regulation 2010 requires testing for certain purposes to be conducted in accordance with test methods contained in the publication "Approved Methods for the Sampling and Analysis of Air Pollutants in NSW".
-M4 Weather monitoring 8 M4.1 At the point(s) identified below, the licensee must monitor (by sampling and obtaining results by analysis) the parameters specified in Column 1 of the table below, using the corresponding sampling method, units of measure, averaging period and sampling frequency, specified opposite in the Columns 2, 3, 4 and 5 respectively.
+Section of AQGGMP Consent Environmental Performance Conditions which Condition addresses this requirement M1.3 The following records must be kept in respect of any samples required to be collected for the purposes of this licence: Error! a) the date(s) on which the sample was taken; Reference M1 b) the time(s) at which the sample was collected; source not found. c) the point at which the sample was taken; and d) the name of the person who collected the sample.
+Requirement to monitor concentration of pollutants discharged M2.1 For each monitoring/discharge point or utilisation area specified below (by a point number), the licensee must monitor (by sampling and obtaining results by analysis) the concentration of each pollutant specified in Column 1.
+The licensee must use the sampling method, units of measure, and sample at the frequency, specified opposite in the other columns: M2 Table 6 M2.2 Air Monitoring Requirements POINT 13,15,16,17,20 Pollutant Units of measure Frequency Sampling Method PM10 micrograms per cubic metre Continuous AM-22 M2.3 The Licensee must undertake continuous monitoring at point 13 and 20 using an e-sampling device N/A to measure upwind and downwind particulates until commissioning of te tapered element oscillating TEOM at EPA microbalance station at point 20, unless authorised in writing by the EPA.
+Point 20 has PM10 monitoring according to EPA Approved Method AM22 at Point 20 as required by Condition M2.2 М2 been is not required by Condition M2.2 until the TEOM is operating. commissioned and EPA The Licensee must notify the EPA in writing when the TEOM at EPA Point 20 has been installed and notified commissioned.
+Testing methods - concentration limits M3.1 Monitoring for the concentration of a pollutant emitted to the air required to be conducted by this licence must be done in accordance with: a) any methodology which is required by or under the Act to be used for the testing of the concentration of the pollutant; or Frror! b) if no such requirement is imposed by or under the Act, any methodology which a condition of this Reference М3 licence requires to be used for that testing; or source not found. c) if no such requirement is imposed by or under the Act or by a condition of this licence, any methodology approved in writing by the EPA for the purposes of that testing prior to the testing taking Note: The Protection of the Environment Operations (Clean Air) Regulation 2010 requires testing for certain purposes to be conducted in accordance with test methods contained in the publication "Approved Methods for the Sampling and Analysis of Air Pollutants in NSW".
+Weather monitoring Error!
+M4 M4.1 At the point(s) identified below, the licensee must monitor (by sampling and obtaining results by Reference analysis) the parameters specified in Column 1 of the table below, using the corresponding sampling